ddsuc3m/uponor-floorheating/README.md

 <img src="img/mqtt_read.png" />

 You can use MQTT tools to find out (by changing the setpoint and having a look to the Room Temperature) which ID corresponds to a given thermostat and give a friendly name to it in the `config.yaml` file.
+Otherwise use the inspect mode as described before.

 You can also play with the system and change the setpoint: